tnl3pdx/ece510-HwAIML/challenges/challenge-6_7_8/README.md

 ## Tasks for Challenge 7
     1. Visualize the learning process in a 2D-plane by representing the neuron’s “line” that separates the space.
 (DONE)
     2. You can turn that in an animated visualization that illustrates every step of the weight updating process as you apply the perceptron rule.
-(WIP)
+(DONE)

 ## Tasks for Challenge 8